 U.S. Bank money market accounts

-Like many of the larger banks, U.S. Bank’s four money-market account options offer rates that are below the national average.
-Despite features like easy access, your money will work harder elsewhere.
+Like many of the larger banks, U.S. Bank’s four money market accounts offer rates that are below the national average.
+Despite features like easy access, including check writing, your money will work harder elsewhere.

-The Elite Money Market Account is designed for customers with larger amounts in their savings, as the $10 monthly fee can be waived only with a $10,000 daily balance.
-Amounts above this also earn you a bonus APY for six months before reverting to a standard rate.
+The Elite Money Market Account is designed for those with bigger savings, as the $10 monthly fee can only be waived with a $10,000 daily balance.
+Amounts above this also earn a bonus APY for six months before reverting to a standard rate.
 There is a minimum opening deposit of $100.

-Customers who fit the requirements for Platinum and Gold Checking can get a better deal with zero maintenance fees and slightly higher interest rates.
-Platinum customers who have more than $10,000 in a money market account qualify for a bonus APY.
+Platinum and Gold Checking Package customers can get a better deal with zero maintenance fees and slightly higher interest rates.
+Platinum customers with more than $10,000 qualify for a bonus APY.

 U.S Bank’s Retirement Money Market Savings Account also comes with no maintenance fees.